Skip to main content

 There are two main approaches that people explore when adjusting their smoking habits:

-2. Using Support Tools – According to NHS guidance, structured programmes such as nicotine replacement therapies (NRT) and behavioural support services are available for those exploring alternative pathways (NHS, 2023).
+2. Using Support Tools – Services like the NHS provide structured programmes which include nicotine replacement therapies (NRT) and behavioural support services.3

 Breaking the process into manageable stages can make transitioning easier.